Showing posts with label Inspiration. Show all posts

 Mom and I at Almond Bowl Half in November

-Mile 21: Kara, my friend who has an energy that I can never match.
+Mile 21: K, my friend who has an energy that I can never match.
 She recently got married, had a baby, bought a house, moved and got a new job.
 In between that she does about 4 million other things.
 Hopefully during the race I will have her energy to get me through the wall and to the end.

 Mile 22: My honorary nieces and nephews.
 They are little bundles of energy.
 They are full of life.
 As the miles start to drag, I will keep them in mind, knowing that they believe in their Aunty and that I can do it for them.
 This mile is for the children!